 On this voyage, we take to you the charming city of Prague.
 Often time in a city is short, whether the destination is a layover or a short stop-over.
 This was Prague for us – a short stop-over that left us with one full day to explore a city full of history and the cultural hub of Czech Republic.

 Prague was the second stop on our first international trip together.
 We flew into Munich and spent time with Daniel’s family.
 After a few days, we took the Express Bus at 8:00 and headed to Prague, arriving at 16:30.
 We both suffer from motion sickness so it was a long ride on the bus and were a tad grumpy.
 Our grumpiness lessened as our excitement grew while driving into the city.
 The following day was the only one we had to explore Prague.
 One day to experience one of the most beautiful cities in Europe.
 The pressure was on!

 The Ultimate Prague Tour: Prague in a day

-Our guide, Helga, was very knowledgeable and spoke English very well.
-The astronomical clock in the Old Town Square was truly exquisite and Charles Bridge was incredible.
-We were shown the locations of many attractions and were told what their focusses were, but we did not go into most of them.
-This helped the tourists with more time in the city to decide which attractions to return to (e.g. the Jewish Quarter, the Lennon wall, museums and churches past by).
+Walking down alleys and around buildings, the locations of many attractions were pointed out to us.
+We were told what their focusses were, but we did not go into most of them.
+There were ones that we would have like to go into, but we guess this helped the tourists with more time in the city to decide which attractions to return to (e.g. the Jewish Quarter, the Lennon wall, museums and churches past by).

 If you enjoyed our trip through Prague in a day, save this post with the Pinterest image below: